G4BE-334/AthletesMachineLearningProject/README.md

 # AthletesMachineLearningProject

- This project uses data from the athletic directory at GCU to analyze and see driving factors for some fo the most improtant features on our atheltes.
-Thge purpose is to understadn what is creating great players and try to replicate this or focus the training to enhance players performance
+This project leverages data from athletes at Grand Canyon University to identify and analyze key variables that significantly impact essential athlete attributes.
+The primary goal is to compile a comprehensive list of these variables, highlighting their weight in influencing the target feature.